-Best Start Foods is available to families on certain low income benefits.
-It introduces a payment card that can be used to support the purchase of certain healthy foods for children under three.
-Eligible families can apply from the start of
+Best Start Foods is available to pregnant women and families on certain low income benefits.
+It introduces a payment card that can be used to support the purchase of certain foods, liquid cow's milk and First Infant formula for pregnant women and children under three.
+Eligible women and families can apply from the start of pregnancy and at any time up to their child's 3rd birthday if they are resident in Scotland and are in receipt of certain qualifying benefits.

-There is transitional protection up until 31st March 2020 for current recipients of Healthy Start Vouchers where a child is over 2 years old at the time of application.
-This transitional protection gives the child Best Start Foods payments up until their 4th birthday as long as the client is in receipt of a qualifying benefit.
-Healthy Start Vouchers, which are administered by the Department for Health and Social care, will no longer be available to Scottish recipients after March 31st 2020 when the UK Scheme will be revoked in Scotland.
+There was transitional protection up until 31 March 2020 for existing recipients of Healthy Start Vouchers where a child was over 2 years old at the time of application.
+This transitional protection gave the child Best Start Foods payments up until their 4th birthday as long as the client was in receipt of a qualifying benefit.
+Healthy Start Vouchers, which are administered by the Department for Health and Social Care, are no longer available to Scottish recipients from 31 March 2020 when the UK Scheme was revoked in Scotland.